-chool:
+School:

-ate:
+Date:

-ime Out:
+Time Out:

-ime In:
+Time In:

-ear Principal:
+Dear Principal:

-his is to indicate that I have had to leave the school building during my preparation perion nd I was unable to obtain administrative permission to do so.
-The reason for my leaving is follows:
+te that I have had to leave the school building during my preparation perion to obtain administrative permission to do so.
+The reason for my leaving i

 School related as explained below.

 Non-school related as explained below.

-xplanation:
+Explanation: